 The Declaration of Trust requires a Compensation and Governance Committee, consisting of at least three Trustees, to review, oversee and evaluate the governance and nominating policies and the compensation policies of the REIT.
 All members of the Compensation and Governance Committee are independent Trustees.
 The Trustees have appointed Messrs.
-Dansereau, Manasterski and Zakuta, with Mr. Dansereau as Chairman, all of who are independent, to the Compensation and Governance Committee.
+Lagopoulos, Manasterski and Zakuta, with Mr. Zakuta as acting Chairman, all of who are independent, to the Compensation and Governance Committee.